Connecting generations and cultures through the lives of ordinary people

 Cross-cultural understanding is vital for world peace.

-It’s important for people in both countries that the U.S. and China maintain good relations.
+It’s important for people in both countries that the U.S. and China maintain good communication and carefully manage their relations.

 Books can help you get to know people in other countries and appreciate their values and lives.